BethW83/health-insurance-project-1/README.md

 ## Project Plan

--   Set up new repository and project board on GitHub https://github.com/users/BethW83/projects/2
+-   Set up new repository and project board on GitHub https://github.com/users/BethW83/projects/2 (please see screenshot of project board at the end of day 1)
 -   Get the data from Kaggle
 -   Clean the data
 -   Transform the data